Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Quantifying Calibration in DETR

-To showcase OCE's effectiveness in assessing calibration quality, we analyze how different metrics rank calibration errors across four DETR models.
-As baselines, we measure ECEs using the top $100$ detections\, a standard confidence threshold of 0.3, and the threshold that minimizes the different metrics on the validation set.
-In a similar manner, we assess our OCEs using thresholds that minimize each OCE metric on the validation set.
-For a fair comparison, we execute the optimal matching process on each test dataset to obtain the optimal positive set.
-We then evaluate D-ECE, LA-ECE$_0$, and OCE using these sets as reference scores and calculate the PCC correlation to the other scoring schemes across different datasets.

-Table~\ref{tab:cal_ranking_full} presents the correlations between the three calibration metrics on the optimal positive set and various methods.
-The first three rows demonstrate that the calibration metrics---D-ECE, LA-ECE, and our proposed OCE---are highly correlated.
-This indicates that all three metrics effectively capture the notion of calibration quality.
-Additionally, these metrics show a decent correlation with AP metrics.
-It is important to note that AP primarily accounts for accuracy rather than calibration quality, which may explain why the correlation, particularly for AP@50 on the out-of-distribution dataset, is not perfectly aligned.

-LRP, D-ECE, and LA-ECE$_0$ exhibit inverse correlations with calibration quality when used alone.
-Furthermore, LA-ECE$_0$ with a non-optimal positive set also shows an inverse correlation with the overall calibration errors estimated on the optimal positive set.
-This supports our assertion that these metrics are inadequate for measuring models' calibration quality in conjunction with the employed post-processing scheme, unlike our OCE.

-Another important attribute of OCE is that it can not only compare different models but also identify the most reliable configuration of the same model.
-As illustrated in Figure~\ref{fig:thr_metrics}, the confidence threshold vs.\ OCE curve exhibits a bell shape, unlike ECE metrics, and the optimal OCE is achieved around a threshold of $0.3$.
-This is particularly notable because it reflects the practical choices in many calibration studies to date \citep{munir2024cal, kuzucu2025calibration}, affirming the reliability of using OCE.
+The biggest advantage of using OCE over other metrics is that \textbf{OCE is capable of measuring the model’s calibration quality alongside the post-processing scheme employed.} Resultingly, as illustrated in Figures~\ref{fig:thr_metrics} and \ref{fig:thr_appendix}, the confidence threshold vs.\ OCE curve is U-shaped and the optimal OCE is achieved around a threshold of $0.3$.
+This is particularly notable because it reflects the practical choices in many calibration studies to date \citep{kuppers2020multivariate,munir2022towards,munir2023bridging,pathiraja2023multiclass,munir2024cal,munir2023domain}, confirming the reliability of using OCE.

-The D-ECE and OCE scores measured at the optimal LRP threshold---denoted by D-ECE (LRP) and OCE (LRP), respectively---show a strong correlation to those computed from the optimal positive set; thus, the method of using LRP to identify a positive set \citep{kuzucu2025calibration} appears acceptable.
-Experimentally, we confirmed that OCE and LRP provide thresholds in a similar range across different settings.

-Nonetheless, the biggest advantage of using OCE over other metrics is that \textbf{OCE measures the model’s calibration quality alongside the post-processing scheme employed.} While measuring the calibration error on the optimal positive set would ideally assess quality, this optimal set is not accessible during test-time inference.
-Consequently, the score measured on the optimal set may not correspond to the quality experienced in real-world applications, such as those employing confidence thresholding schemes.